Teaching English Volunteer Project in Thailand - Hua Hin

 What to expect and how you'll make an impact

 English is highly valued in Thailand due to its potential to change lives by providing better employment opportunities.
 Hua Hin is a growing visitor destination and being able to speak English is an important skill for those wanting jobs in the tourism industry.

-As a volunteer English Teacher you’ll assist in local schools, community centers and kindergartens, helping to teach English to students aged between 3 and 18 years old.
+As a volunteer English Teacher you’ll assist in local schools helping to teach English to students aged between 6 and 18 years old.
 Many students haven’t had the chance to meet fluent English speakers and your authority as an expert in the language makes a big difference to the pace at which they learn.
 You can help a local teacher in lessons or lead classes on your own.

 Volunteer duties can vary but usually include:

 - Teaching English lessons

 - Providing guidance around pronunciation and word use

 - Arranging educational activities

 Why do Teaching English volunteering in Hua Hin with IVHQ?